groue/GRMustache/guides/delegate.md

 - `id returnValue`: the return value of the invocation.
 - `NSString *key`: the key that did provide this value.

+Note that those methods do not allow you to build a complete "stack trace" of GRMustache rendering.
+They are not called for each accessed key.
+They are called for each tag rendering, which is quite different.

-Note that a tag like `{{person.name}}` is rendered once.
+For instance, a tag like `{{person.name}}` is rendered once.
 Thus `template:willRenderReturnValueOfInvocation:` will be called once.
 If the person has been found, the invocation's key will be `@"name"`, and the return value the name of the person.
 If the person could not be found, the key will be `@"person"`, and the return value `nil`.

 ### A practical use: debugging templates